-Warmer weather and summer vacations can only mean one thing: it is time to travel – and many people wonder how to save on vacations!
+I remember dreaming of going on a vacation when I was working hard at learning how to budget.
+It seems like it was a distant dream, but I continued to work hard at getting out of debt and learn how to save on vacations!
 For many, the idea of traveling may seem expensive and out of reach.
-And so summer after summer they deprive themselves of getting out and seeing the world in fear of busting their budget.
+And so year after year they deprive themselves of getting out and seeing the world in fear of busting their budget.
 But the reality is, savvy travelers know that there are plenty of travel deals to be had!
 Planning the best, budget savvy vacation does not need to be tricky or even time consuming, it just takes a little research and know how.
 If you want to learn more about how to save on vacation, you are just a short read away from some of the best money saving tips!

 So pack your bags, grab your sunscreen, and read on about how you too can enjoy a great getaway and save money in the process!
 You are about to learn everything you need to know about how to save on vacation.